raphael-group/SBMClone/README.md

 The SBMClone script infers the size of the matrix from the input data. **Additional guidance on generating input data to SBMClone can be [found below](#generating-input-to-sbmclone)**.

-The inference method is random, so by default SBMClone uses a random-number-generator seed of 0 to ensure that results are reproducible.
-This seed can be modified using the `-s` or `--seed` options.

 ### Running
 The command to run SBMClone on input file `matrix.csv` is simply `python sbmclone.py matrix.csv.` Additional command line options can be included between `sbmclone.py` and `matrix.csv`.
+The inference method is random, so by default SBMClone uses a random number generator seed of 0 to ensure that results are reproducible.
+This seed can be modified using the `-s` or `--seed` options.

 ### Output
 SBMClone produces 2 output files in the specified output directory (default directory `output`):